MonirahZ/RAT-Detection/README.md

 # RAT-Detection
-A centralized repository for storing and sharing RAT detection model datasets.
+A centralized repository for storing and sharing RAT detection Method based on BERT datasets.
 This repository includes structured datasets in CSV format.
-This repository is a centralized collection of datasets used for RAT Detection Method based on BERT.

 **Samples sources**